redstarbird/arrowpack/packages/ArrowPack/README.md

 A web bundling application that makes your website faster and easier to maintain

+## Version 0.0.0
+## This project does not fully work yet as the MVP has not been completed yet

 ## Build instruction (WIP)

 ### Linux/ Windows WSL